agnath18K/lumo_cli/docs/examples.md

 # Create a Flutter project with Riverpod
 lumo create:"Flutter app with riverpod state management"

+# Create a Next.js project with Redux
+lumo create:"Next.js app with Redux state management"

+# Create a Next.js project with Context API
+lumo create:"Next.js project with Context API"

+# Create a Next.js project with Zustand
+lumo create:"Next.js application using Zustand for state"

+# Create a basic Next.js project without specific state management
+lumo create:"Simple Next.js project"

+# Create a React project with Redux
+lumo create:"React app with Redux state management"

+# Create a React project with Context API
+lumo create:"React project with Context API"

+# Create a React project with MobX
+lumo create:"React application using MobX for state"

+# Create a React project with Recoil
+lumo create:"React app with Recoil state management"

+# Create a basic React project without specific state management
+lumo create:"Simple React project"

+# Create a FastAPI project
+lumo create:"FastAPI project with SQLAlchemy"

+# Create a FastAPI project with specific options
+lumo create:"Create a FastAPI REST API for a blog"

+# Create a Flask project
+lumo create:"Flask web application"

+# Create a Flask project with specific options
+lumo create:"Create a Flask app with SQLAlchemy and authentication"

 # Show help for the create command
 lumo create